 Machine Learning Solutions

-Multiple countries are looking to adopt adverse media screening to combat any inadequate AML protocols through the moves of their respective regulators.
+Multiple countries are looking to adopt adverse media screening to combat any inadequate AML protocols through the moves of .
 In the United States, FIs are obliged to comply with the Bank Secrecy Act (BSA) as outlined by the Financial Crimes Enforcement Network (FinCEN) – adverse media screening can assist data gathering for, say, the filing of SARs.
 Elsewhere, the Sixth Anti-Money Laundering Directive (6AMLD) in the EU requires the screening of high-risk flags in cross-jurisdictional financial crime activity, while adverse media screening has been recommended in the APAC region to tighten AML procedures following the 1MBD scandal in 2018.
 All this can be assisted through machine learning.

 Adverse media screening for these aforementioned purposes can generate a whole range of fraud alerts, involving a huge workload for human investigators.
 Machine learning looks to automatically process false positives in order for the most prevalent flags of high-risk entities to be assigned to skilled AML teams for further investigation.
 Plus, when both structured and unstructured data sets are concerned, through the use of machine learning models these different threads of information can all be amalgamated to create a consolidated view of an entity.
 Transaction histories and personal background information (as flagged by relevant adverse media searches) become building blocks towards a holistic picture of an individual or organization.
 Indeed, their relationships with other third parties can also be mapped through analysis of strange behavioral patterns identified by machine learning techniques.